pistocop/pistoBot/README.md

 # 🤖 pistoBot

-> Use different AI systems trained on user messages (whatsapp and telegram) to generate user-like chats.
+> Create an AI that (tries) to chat like you.

 # 🥜 In a nutshell
 1. Get your whatsapp and telegram data
 2. Parse it using [this](https://github.com/GuardatiSimone/messaging-chat-parser)
-3. Train one of the [available](https://github.com/GuardatiSimone/pistoBot/tree/master/pistoBot) models
+3. Train one of the [available](https://github.com/GuardatiSimone/pistoBot/tree/master/pistoBot) models (gpt2 suggested)
 4. Chat with the model

 ## 👀 Example of chat